-General and administrative expenses increased by \$6.4 million from \$108 thousand for the year ended December 31, 2020, to \$6.5 million for the year ended December 31, 2021.
-The increase was primarily due to costs incurred in preparation for our initial public offering, as well as subsequent higher professional and compliance fees associated with being a public company, and increased employee expenses in our general and administrative functions to support our growth initiatives.
+General and administrative expenses increased by \$3.5 million to \$10.1 million for the year ended December 31, 2022, from \$6.5 million for the year ended December 31, 2021.
+The increase is primarily due to an increase of \$1.3 million in insurance costs, an increase in professional costs of \$0.7 million and an increase of \$1.3 million of employee expenses in our general and administrative functions to support our growth initiatives.